kaungyarzar/miscellaneous/linux_mon/readme.md

 ## Monitoring on a process
-This is interactive tool for monitoring on a process on a `linux` system.
+This is an interactive tool for monitoring on a process of `linux` system.
 I hope it will be useful debugging.

 ### Requirements:
 - bash <default: linux>